derekpitt/fw-state/readme.md

       throw new Error("Could not log in");
     }

-    // when you are satisifed, you can update the state of this store.. this.setState(state => ({
+    // when you are satisfied, you can update the state of this store.. this.setState(state => ({
       ...state,
       loggedIn: true,